 Because the VPN capability in Windows is based on dial-up networking, it is very easy to use.
 Not only does it take care of making the connection for you in the first place, it also gets on with the messy job of sorting out all the routing issues that are required to make sure that information that should be sent to the VPN actually gets there.

 However, there is a weakness in this.
 The default assumption is that once you have made a connection, you will want all internet traffic sent by your computer to be sent to this connection.
-For an internet connection this is typically a good assumption, however for a VPN this may mean that you lose connection to the rest of the internet all the time the VPN is in place.
+For an internet connection this is typically a good assumption, however for a VPN this may mean that you lose connection to the rest of the internet all the time the VPN is in place, or alternatively you still get internet access, but now all you internet traffic is being passed through the system you are connected to via the VPN.
 This is often not what you want.
-Alas, if this is not what you want things get a bit more complex from here!

 OK, so I can see the internet, but now my VPN does not work!
 What went wrong?